bachya/regenmaschine/README.md

 Bonus tip: `client.load_remote` will load _all_ controllers owned by that email address.

-Regardless of what type of controller you have (local or remote), the same properties and methods are available to each:
+Regardless of the type of controller you have loaded (local or remote), the same properties and methods are available to each:

 ```python